cornell-zhang/heurigym/technology_mapping/README.md

 Here our optimization target is to minimize the number of LUTs, which represents the area of the mapped logic network.
 This is an NP-hard problem.

+In this problem, we specify K = 6.

 ## Formalization

 Consider a directed acyclic graph (DAG) $G = (V, E)$ representing a Boolean network, where each node $v \in V$ represents a logic gate, and each edge $(u, v) \in E$ indicates that the output of node $u$ is an input to node $v$.
 Let $PI$ denote the set of primary inputs and $PO$ denote the set of primary outputs in the network.